Tours of the Lake District, Cumbria, England

 The other main town within the National Park, is Coniston, situated somewhat out on its own, more or less due West of Windermere by Coniston Water.
 Coniston Water was the scene of Donald Campbell’s tragic water speed record attempts and his memory is honoured by the town’s beer Bluebird – as good a pint as you will find anywhere.
 Coniston or Ambleside are good bases for those wishing to visit Langdale, the popular hiking destination dominated by the jagged outline of the Langdale Pikes.
 Equally, the literary tourist can easily visit the nearby Brantwood – John Ruskin’s former home – and Hill Top Farm, the home of Beatrix Potter.

-The western Lake District tours include wild and mountainous hiking, walking and biking trails.
+The western Lake District tours include wild and mountainous biking trails, hiking and walking tours of the Lake District.

 Ullswater is one of the most stunning lakes, extending for 10 miles from Pooley Bridge to Patterdale at the base of Helvellyn.
 Only a few small villages, including Glenridding line the lake shore with much of its length being woodland and open fellside.